 Your CSV headings do not need to match ShipStation’s.
 You will “map” them to the corresponding ShipStation values during the import process.
 If you'd like to see a full list of the fields available for you, and which ones are required, you can take a look at the PDF at the bottom of this page.

-- The column used in your file for Order Numbers must contain a value - either your own custom order number, or the word “AUTO” if you’d like ShipStation to auto number your orders - all other fields are optional.
+- The column used in your file for Order Numbers must contain a value - either your own custom order number or the word “AUTO” (which will tell ShipStation to auto number your orders).
+All other fields are optional.

-- All order numbers need to be unique, to both other orders in the CSV and other orders within your ShipStation Manual Store.
+- All order numbers should be unique, to both other orders in the CSV and other orders within your ShipStation Manual Store.

-ShipStation can auto-number your orders if you set the store to do this, and use “AUTO” as the value in your Order Number column.
+ShipStation can auto-number your orders if you configure the store to do this, and use “AUTO” as the value in your Order Number column.

 - ShipStation will combine rows using the same order number into a single order.
-For example, two rows with order number SH1001, will result in a single order SH1001 in ShipStation.
+For example, two rows in a CSV with order number SH1001 will result in a single order SH1001 in ShipStation.
 This is useful for orders that have multiple items.

-When you're ready to import, head to the Orders tab in ShipStation.
+When you're ready to import, head to the Orders tab.

-Once it uploads, you'll see the file name listed in the upper right hand corner, like this:
+You'll then see the file name listed in the upper right-hand corner of the popup window, like this:

 Next, select the Store you want to import these orders into.
 This step is important, as once the import starts, these orders cannot be moved to another store!

 Field Mappings are how you tell ShipStation which data goes to which ShipStation fields.
-If this is your first import, choose Create a new field mapping.
+If this is your first import, choose the Create a new field mapping option.